New England Boxing Champ Bobby Tomasello

 The year was 1961.
 John F. Kennedy was the new young President.
 The Beatles were still unknown.
 Nikita Kruschev was launching space ships from Russia.
 Rod Serling was the T.V. host of “Twilight Zone”.
 “Hit the Road Jack” was the number 1 song on AM Radio.

-I remember the day I was with my partner in crime, Danny Meagher.
-Danny and I lived in North Revere, which was right on the border between two towns: Saugus and Revere.
+I remember the day I was with my partner in crime, Danny.
+We lived in North Revere, which was right on the border between two towns: Saugus and Revere.
 In fact, I lived on Clifton Street, practically on the line itself, which divided the 2 towns.
 I grew up on the crossroads, as it were.
-That old Robert Johnson blues song, “Crossroads”, which the British Band, Cream, would later cover, has always been a recurrent theme throughout My life.
+That old Robert Johnson blues song, “Crossroads”, which the British Band, Cream, would later cover, has always been a recurrent theme through My life.

 Somehow I always feel like I’m standing at the crossroads.